 When on a private tour in Massachusetts you are in for a mass of fun filled experiences with the many diverse places found in this State.

-Located in New England the northeastern region of the United States, Massachusetts is made for history and cultural lovers, nature lovers as well as sun worshippers and night owls.
+Located in New England the northeastern region of the United States, Massachusetts is made for history and culture lovers, nature lovers as well as sun worshippers and night owls.

 Boston: founded in 1630 it is one of the oldest cities in the United States and largest one in Massachusetts and New England.
 In 1773, the infamous ‘Boston Tea Party’ happened during the American Revolution.
 Full of museums, galleries, great sports venues and excellent restaurants and bars there is a lot to enjoy!